 Embers of Care.

-“Embers of Care” is a 100-painting series celebrating the strength, resilience, and profound contributions of migrants in the UK healthcare sector.
+“Embers of Care” is a 100-painting series celebrating the strength, resilience, and contributions of migrants in the UK healthcare sector.

-This project is inspired by Yayen’s transition to working as a nurse in the UK.
-The experience has allowed him to engage in a large diversity of people, stories, and challenges.
-Relocating to a new country has revealed to him incredible resilience within migrant communities working in the healthcare sector, who bravely navigate tough transitions: cultural shifts, isolation, sacrifices, and many other challenges.
-He resonates with these experiences and believes art can powerfully celebrate achievements, highlight resilience, and foster pride and a sense of belonging.
-Each piece reflects unique journeys and experiences, highlighting sacrifices and the transformative impact on the communities they serve.
+Relocating to a new country has revealed to him incredible resilience within migrant communities in the sector, who bravely navigate tough transitions: cultural shifts, isolation, sacrifices, and many others.
+He believes art can powerfully celebrate achievements, highlight resilience, and foster pride and a sense of belonging.

 -